astralguild/AstralSharedMedia/README.md

 Astral SharedMedia is a collection of various sounds and images, mostly for the use of BigWigs, DBM, and WeakAuras alerts.

-If you are the original creator of any sound clips or images used, please contact us to remove it.
+If you are the original creator of any sound clips or images used and would like us to remove it, please contact us to do so.